flarum/framework/packages/core/README.md

 ## Contributing

 Interested in contributing to Flarum?
-Read the [Contribution Guide](https://github.com/flarum/flarum/blob/master/CONTRIBUTING.md)!
+Please read the [Contributing docs](http://flarum.org/docs/contributing) to learn how you can help.